maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 See Appendix D.

-### 12. Limitation Eleven: Estimation Noise in Neural Networks
+### 12. Limitation Eleven: Estimation Noise and Dimension Locking in Neural Networks

 See Appendix E. D_f estimation depends on the capacity of the evaluation classifier; insufficient capacity leads to noise-dominated results.
+In addition, at low-dimensional output layers, D_f is dimension-locked.

 ---